telepresenceio/telepresence.io/docs/v2.5/quick-start/index.md

 6. Query the environment in which you intercepted a service and verify your local instance being invoked.
    All the traffic previously routed to your Kubernetes Service is now routed to your local environment

-## 🎉 You’ve unlocked a faster development workflow for Kubernetes with Telepresence
+## 🎉 You've Unlocked a Faster Development Workflow for Kubernetes with Telepresence

 Now, with Telepresence, you can: